w3f/polkadot-wiki/docs/learn/learn-spree.md

 ![spree example](../assets/SPREE/spree_module.png)

-The diagram above is a simplification of the Polkadot system.
+The diagram above is a simplification of the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: KUsama :kusama }} system.

-In this diagram, we see that the Wasm code for SPREE module "X" has been uploaded to the Polkadot Relay Chain.
+In this diagram, we see that the Wasm code for SPREE module "X" has been uploaded to the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: KUsama :kusama }} Relay Chain.
 The two cylinders "A" and "B" represent two distinct parachains that have both opted-in to this SPREE module creating two distinct instances of it with their own XCMP endpoints "A.X" and "B.X".

 In the example, we assume that this SPREE module "X" contains the functionality for incrementing or decrementing the balance of a particular asset that is unique to this module.